Near-optimal Algorithms for Stochastic Online Bin Packing: Introduction

-Next, we study \kvn{the $3$-partition problem, a special case of bin packing} when all the item sizes are in $(1/4,1/2]$.
-This is known to be an extremely hard \kvn{case \cite{DBLP:conf/soda/HobergR17}}.
+Next, we study the $3$-partition problem, a special case of bin packing when all the item sizes are in $(1/4,1/2]$.
+This is known to be an extremely hard case \cite{DBLP:conf/soda/HobergR17}.
 Albers et al. \cite{albers_et_al_MFCS} mentioned that ``it is sufficient to have one item in $(1/4,1/3]$ to force Best-Fit into anomalous behavior.''
 E.g., BF is non-monotone in the presence of items of size less than $1/3$.
 Thus the techniques of \cite{albers_et_al_MFCS} do not extend to the 3-Partition problem.
-We break the barrier of $3/2$ in this special case, by showing that BF attains an ARR of $\approx1.4941$.
+We break the barrier of $3/2$ in this special case, by showing that BF attains an ARR of at most $1.49107$.

-\begin{theorem} For online bin packing under the random-order model, Best-Fit achieves an asymptotic random-order ratio of $\approx1.4941$ when all the item sizes are in $(1/4,1/2]$. \end{theorem} We prove \cref{thm:bfroa} in \cref{sec:roa}.
+\begin{theorem} For online bin packing under the random-order model, Best-Fit has an asymptotic random-order ratio of at most $1.49107$ when all the item sizes are in $(1/4,1/2]$. \end{theorem} We prove \cref{thm:bfroa} in \cref{sec:roa}.
 As 3-partition instances are believed to be the hardest instances for bin packing, our result gives a strong indication that the ARR of BF might be strictly less than $3/2$.
+In affirmation, recently Hebbar et al. \cite{soda-gadgets} have managed to show that the ARR of BF is at most $3/2-\eps$ for some $\eps>10^{-10}$.